glothriel/wormhole/README.md

 # Wormhole

-L3 (wireguard) and L4 (NGINX) reverse TCP tunnels over wireguard, similar to ngrok, teleport or skupper, but implemented specifically for Kubernetes.
+Wireguard + Nginx Stream (L4)  reverse TCP tunnels over wireguard, similar to ngrok, teleport or skupper, but implemented specifically for Kubernetes.
 Mostly a learning project.
 Allows exposing services from one Kubernetes cluster to another just by annotating them.

 Wormhole is implemented using "Hub and spoke" architecture.
 One cluster acts as a central hub, while others are clients.
 Clients can expose services to the hub and the hub can expose services to the clients.
 Exposing of the services between the clients is **not supported**.